SongtaoLiu0823/CREBM/README.md

 ```

 ### 3. Train the enegy function
 Once you have obtained $\mathcal{D}$ (candidate_dataset.json), you can use it to train the energy function.
-But we first use pretrain the energy function on the [target -> starting material] task.
+But we first pretrain the energy function on the [target -> starting material] task.
 ```bash
 #copy dataset to Energy_folder
 cp train_dataset.json Energy_function/